 Speaker notes as research documentation or client deliverables

-If you are using your speaker notes to document your presentation or as the final client delieverable, you can add as much context as makes sense for you.
+If you are using your speaker notes to document your presentation or as the final client deliverable, you can add as much context as makes sense for you.

-When using them this way, it is best to use a consistent and standardized format so that your documentation or client deliverables are consistent.
+When using them this way, it is best to use a consistent and standardized format.
+That way your your final documentation or client deliverables look consistent.

 On top of that, I highly recommend properly setting up your Notes and Handout Masters with your company colors and logos.
 That way your handouts will look more professional